GovTribe/api/README.md

 https://app.swaggerhub.com/apis-docs/govtribe/api/1.0.0

 ## Access
 To get access, you'll need a GovTribe account: https://govtribe.com.
 All GovTribe accounts come with free API Access.
 You can generate API Access Tokens at https://govtribe.com/developer.
-These keys are limited to 100/requests per day.
+These tokens are limited to 100/requests per day.
 If you need more requests, please contact us at help@govtribe.com.

 ## What Is It?
 The API provides a consistent, well-documented, and simple way to retrieve details and relationships about most things involved in the Federal Contracting and Grant-Making process.
 This includes Federal Contract and Grant Opportunities, Federal Contract and Grant Awards, as well as Vendors, Agencies, and Federal People: